Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Proof of Theorem

 \begin{proof} By applying a Lorentzian isometry, we can assume that the intersection point of all three planes is the origin and that the wedge $C$ is symmetric with respect to the $x_0$-axis.
 This particularly means that the line $\psi$ is horizontal.
 Denote the two rays that constitute $\chi$ by $\chi_1\subset \Pi_1$ and $\chi_2 \subset \Pi_2$.
-By $\chi'_1 \subset \Pi_2$ denote the ray obtained from $\chi_1$ by the symmetry in $\R^{2,1}$ with respect to the $x_0$-axis.
-Note that by symmetry $\chi_1$ and $\chi_1'$ constitute an intrinsic geodesic in $\pt C$.
+Denote by $\chi'_1 \subset \Pi_2$ the ray obtained from $\chi_1$ by the symmetry in $\R^{2,1}$ with respect to the $x_0$-axis.
+Note that by symmetry, $\chi_1$ and $\chi_1'$ constitute an intrinsic geodesic in $\pt C$, see Figure~\ref{fig:lemmas}.
 On the other hand, one can see that $\chi_1'$ belongs to the future side of all spacelike planes containing the ray $\chi_1$, particularly of $\Pi_0$.
-Therefore, the intrinsic angle between $\chi_1$ and $\chi_2$ in $\pt C$ that is in the future of $\Pi_0$ is $\geq \pi$. \end{proof}
+Therefore, the intrinsic angle between $\chi_1$ and $\chi_2$ in $\pt C$ that is in the future of $\Pi_0$ contains $\chi_1'$, and hence is $\geq \pi$. \end{proof}